luke-titley/usd-rs/usd-cpp/README.md

-This downloads and builds pixars USD library, which is written in c++.
+This builds pixars USD, tbb and boost as static libraries.
-See usd-rs for rust bindings.
+See usd-rs for the usd bindings.

+It is recomended that you build with -v if you are debugging this crate.
+> cargo build -v